 Although there is growing concern about protecting these hubs from external attacks, there are few effective actions to protect them from insider attacks, industrial espionage and malicious tampering by authorised staff, such as non-company personnel who access the centre as a visitor, or the facility's regular staff and employees.

-Controlling access to these operational centres as well as to the areas with machinery, production processes and automated equipment is an increasingly urgent need in Industry 4.0.
+Industrial access control is key.
+Controlling access to these operational centres as well as to the areas with machinery, production processes and automated equipment is an increasingly urgent need in Industry 4.0 security.

 NÜO Solutions, access control systems for the industry